Cheakamus River - Cheakamus Lake Down

 Have you ever wondered if there is anything beyond the Upper Cheak parking lot?
 Didn't think so.
 But if you have a free afternoon, it's worth checking out the easy trail to beautiful Cheakamus Lake.
 If you bring your kayak, you can paddle some OK wood-filled whitewater back down to the classic Upper Cheak.

 It's best to combine this run with the Upper Cheakamus and take out at House Rock parking near Function Junction (see Upper Cheakamus for directions).
-Alternatively, it is possible to take out just before the Upper Cheak, but the river flows swiftly towards the waterfall making for a must make eddy.
+Alternatively, it is possible to take out just before the Upper Cheak, but the river flows swiftly towards the waterfall at a must make eddy.

 To get to the put in, go back to the Cheakamus Lake FSR and follow it up river right (east side) for ~8km to a parking lot at the end of the road, the trailhead for Cheakamus Lake.
 The hike to the lake is a pretty cruisy 3km on a well graded trail through shaded old growth forest.
 After an initial uphill, it's actually mostly downhill too.
 About halfway through the hike, the Helm Creek Trail on the right leads to an alternate put in at a footbridge.
 But it's worth continuing to the lake for the views.